 But I’ve never subscribed to Swiftie culture.
 I don’t know any fan chants and still can’t fully recall whether “Love Story” was on Fearless or Speak Now.
-So when I was invited by mission-driven food brand Daily Harvest, which celebrated its launch into Kroger grocery stores in the United States and its new fruit and veggie era by hosting a ticket giveaway, to the final leg of Swift’s record-breaking tour, I hesitated.
+So when I was invited by food subscription company mission-driven food brand Daily Harvest, which celebrated its launch into Kroger grocery stores in the United States and its new fruit and veggie era by hosting a ticket giveaway, to the final leg of Swift’s record-breaking tour, I hesitated.
 Understanding the fervour and fandom of Swifties, I wasn’t sure if I, a non-Swiftie, would be accepted.
-Would they see the scarlet NS emblazoned on my meagre attempt at a Taylor Swift-inspired fit?
+Would they see the scarlet NS emblazoned on my meagre attempt at a Taylor Swift-inspired fit or Taylor Swift-inspired makeup look?
 Would I get side eyes for knowing just the words to the radio hits and only nodding along to the lower billed tunes?

 As the countdown clock hits zero and the first piercing screams from the 100,000 diehards gathered for the penultimate show of Swift’s six-day stand at SoFi Stadium erupts, I can tell, though, this will be a different kind of concert experience.